bboksa/RT-Jasper/README.md

 Now you need to copy the resulting ZIP file to your server and extract all files from it:

 ```
-unzip jasper-rt-distribution.zip
+unzip rt-jasper-distribution.zip
 ```

-Take a look at jasper-rt-distribution/build.xml to make sure all properties (espacially webAppDir) are set correctly and then execute:
+Take a look at rt-jasper-distribution/build.xml to make sure all properties (espacially webAppDir) are set correctly and then execute:

 ```
-ant -f jasper-rt-distribution/build.xml clean deploy
+ant -f rt-jasper-distribution/build.xml clean deploy
 /etc/init.d/tomcat6 restart
 ```